Achraf-Louiza/LSTM-AE-TS-anomaly-detection/README.md

 </p>

 ## Reconstructed cycle
-By applying the auto-encoder on the training set, we obtain a windowed reconstruction with overlaps.
+By training an LSTM auto-encoder with windowing on the training set, we obtain a windowed reconstruction with overlaps.
 In order to get rid of the overlap by keeping maximum information, I have applied an average over every overlap and obtained the below reconstruction.
 <p align="center">
 <img src="images/reconstruction.png">
 </p>